SeldonIO/seldon-core/wrappers/python/README.md

 		    keras==2.0.6
 		    h5py

-	* saved_model.h5: the file with your saved model.
+	* saved_model.h5: The file with your saved model.
 The format of the file depends on the tool you used to create, train and saved the model.
-In this case is a h5 model crated with keras
+In this case is a h5 model crated with keras.

+* \<your_model_name>: The name of the .py file with your model.
+Has to me the same as the name of the python class implemented in the file, e.g MnistClassifier.

-*   \<your_model_version> is the version of your model, e.g.  0.0
+* \<your_model_version>: The version of your model, e.g.  0.0.

-*   \<your_docker_repo> is the repository for the image. e.g. seldonio
+* \<your_docker_repo>: The repository for the image, e.g. seldonio.

+* \<your_base_image>: THe base image for the model, default is Python:2.

 # Example of usage.